spryker/architecture-sniffer/README.md

 of the noise.
 For major bundle releases it is wise to lover this number again so less important issues can be found and fixed here, too.

+Now, if you chance any piece of code it will immediately run and report any issues found.
+Those will be also be visible on the right side as yellow marker.

 ## Writing new sniffs
 Add them to inside src folder and add tests in `tests` with the same folder structure.